 “How long…?” she breathed out.

 It had been two years since the accident.
 She’d been in her office that morning, studying.
-Several weeks before, she’d decided to preach a series on the minor prophets, examining how their messages were still relevant for twenty-first century believers.
-She found herself reading the third chapter of Habakkuk when her cell-phone began dancing across the dark oaken desk, buzzing wildly.
-She’d let it ring for a moment.
-She was focused on the verse.
-The call could wait.
+Several weeks before, she’d started a series on the minor prophets, examining how their messages were still relevant for twenty-first century believers.
+She was reading the third chapter of Habakkuk when her cell-phone started dancing across the dark oaken desk.
+Let it ring, she thought, this is more important.
+The call can wait.

 Only it couldn’t.